Joe Frazier: Thrilla in Manila: third Ali fight

-Ali and Frazier met for the third and final time in Quezon City (a district of Manila, the Philippines), on October 1, 1975.
+Muhammad Ali and Frazier met for the third and final time in Cubao, Quezon City, which is a city within Metro Manila, the Philippines, on October 1, 1975.
 Prior to the fight, Ali took opportunities to mock Frazier by calling him a '"gorilla" and generally trying to irritate him.

 The fight was a punishing display on both sides under oppressively-hot conditions.
 During the fight, Ali said to Frazier, "They said you were through, Joe."
 Frazier said, "They lied."
 Ali repeatedly held Frazier around the back of his neck with his right hand, a violation of the rules that went unpunished by the referee.
 After 14 grueling rounds, Ali returned to his corner demanding they cut his gloves and end the bout.
 However, Dundee ignored Ali.
 This proved fortuitous, as across the ring, Futch stopped the fight out of concern for his charge.
 Frazier had a closed left eye, an almost-closed right eye, and a cut.
 Ali later said that it was the "closest thing to dying that I know of."

-In 1977, Ali told the interviewer Reg Gutteridge that he felt this third Frazier fight was his best performance.
+In 1977, Ali told interviewer Reg Gutteridge that he felt this third Frazier fight was his best performance.
 When Gutteridge suggested his win over Cleveland Williams, Ali said, "No, Frazier's much tougher and rougher than Cleveland Williams."

-Fighting Foreman again
+Second fight with Foreman

 In 1976, Frazier (32–3) fought George Foreman for a second time, shaving his head for the fight.
 Frazier was more restrained than usual and avoided walking into big shots like he had done in their first match.
 However, Foreman lobbed a tremendous left hook that lifted Frazier off his feet.
 After a second knockdown, the fight was stopped in the fifth round.
 Shortly after the fight, Frazier announced his retirement.

 Frazier made a cameo appearance in the movie Rocky later in 1976 and dedicated himself to training local boxers in Philadelphia, where he grew up, including some of his own children.
 He also helped train Duane Bobick.